 Cassandra (Cassie) Ramos is a Policy Associate who helps identify and implement strategies to support healthy eating for low-income families, including through the Supplemental Nutrition Assistance Program (SNAP).
 Before joining CSPI, she served as the HHMI Science Policy Fellow at Research!America supporting health research advocacy, and as a researcher at City of Hope investigating the links between obesity and breast cancer.
 She earned her PhD and MS in Biological Sciences, and her BS in Biochemistry and Molecular Biology.

-Jessi Silverman is the Mark & Sushma Palmer Public Health Policy Fellow, working to strengthen the Dietary Guidelines for Americans and increase access to healthier food in public places, worksites, and other institutions.
+Jessi Silverman is a Policy Associate and the Mark & Sushma Palmer Public Health Advocacy Fellow at CSPI, working to strengthen the Dietary Guidelines for Americans and increase access to healthier food in public places, worksites, and other institutions.
 She is a registered dietitian, earned her MSPH in Human Nutrition from Johns Hopkins University and holds a BS in Nutritional Sciences from Cornell University.
 Prior to joining CSPI, Jessi was a research assistant at the Johns Hopkins Center for a Livable Future and completed internships at CSPI, the Philadelphia Department of Public Health, and MANNA.